bml-research/data_analysis_bml/excel/excel_02_data_import.md

 There are many text editors and all operating systems do have a default build-in text editor.
 However, I do recommend [Visual Studio Code](https://code.visualstudio.com/) as it allows you to view and manipulate text files on all main operating systems.
 In addition, it features the rainbow csv plugin that allows you to see the csv file with color highlighting to discriminate between the columns (this only works for comma separated files).

-Open your text file and check how the data are organised.
+Open your text file and check how the data are organized.

 Here you can see the [Food Composition](https://www.kaggle.com/datasets/vinitshah0110/food-composition?resource=download&select=Food+Composition.csv) file.

 ![food composition](./pics_02_data_import/01.png)
 *<sub>Figure 1: a csv file in Visual Studio Code</sub>*

-As can be seen from the screenshot above, the csv file contains a header and the column seperator that is used is a comma.
+As can be seen from the screenshot above, the csv file contains a header and the column separator that is used is a comma.
 It can also be seen that the file is UTF-8 encoded and contains a BOM.

 ## Check the decimal separator

-On Windows, the decimal seperator is set at the OS level.
+On Windows, the decimal separator is set at the OS level.
 To set this, click the Windows button and type `intl.cpl`.
 Then click `Additional settings`.
 Here you can specify your decimal separator at the OS level.